Accio/accio.github.io/_pages/service.md

 * TOC
 {:toc}

+## Serving as independent expert and board member

+I serve from time to time as an independent expert for international and national agencies, reviewing proposals in the fields of bioinformatics, computational biology, biomedicine, and translational research.

+I have served in boards organized by universities, research institutes, and companies aiming at reviewing project proposals, applying for or allocating research funding, and recruiting new professors.

+If you are interested in engaging me as an independent expert, reviewer, or board member, please [contact me](mailto:mail@jdzhang.me?subject=Inviatation to serve as an expert or board member).
+References are available upon request.

 ## Supervision and mentoring
+<a href="#top" style="font-size: 11px;">Back to top</a>

 I work closely and regularly with junior researchers, including apprentices of *Berufsausbildung*, bachelor, master and PhD students, as well as postdoc